tsonika/intro-ngs-manuals/docs/modules/btp-module-denovo-canu/denovo_canu.md

 ## Assemble<a name="assemble"></a>

-- We will use the assembly software called [Canu](http://canu.readthedocs.io/en/stable/).
+- We will use the assembly software called Canu, <https://github.com/marbl/canu>.
 - Run Canu with these commands:

 ```text